 Inflammation of the testicle (also termed orchitis) is an inflammatory condition of one or both testicles in males, usually caused by a viral or bacterial infection.
 Signs and symptoms may range from mild to severe in one or both testicles and may have a rapid or gradual onset of pain and swelling in one or both testicles.

 It most commonly occurs in young boys as a result of viral infection (usually the mumps virus) although it may occur in some adult males.

-Viruses cause most cases of orchitis, mainly the mumps virus but others such as varicella, coxsackievirus, echo virus and cytomegalovirus also can cause the disease.
-Less commonly, bacteria cause the disease; the bacteria can come from a prostate gland infection, urinary tract infection, or from a sexually transmitted disease.
-If the bacteria enter or infect the testicle from the epididymis, the condition is called epididymo-orchitis.
+The mumps virus causes most cases of orchitis, but other viruses such as varicella, coxsackievirus, echo virus, and cytomegalovirus also can cause the disease.
+Less commonly, bacteria cause the disease.
+The bacteria can come from a prostate gland infection, urinary tract infection, or from a sexually transmitted disease.
+If the bacteria cause inflammation of the testicle and the epididymis, the condition is often called epididymo-orchitis.
 In addition, there are rare reports of mumps orchitis occurring after immunization with the MMR vaccine.

 Low Testosterone (Low T) : Test Your IQ of Men's Conditions QuizQuestion